sanoojm/testing/README.md

 Simple-Python-Chat-Server is a Chat program coded in Python with basic Python modules.

-Usage:
+##Requirements:
+- Python
+- Linux

+###Usage:

-python  chat_server.py  -r (server|client) -i (server ip address)
+Run `python  chat_server.py  -r (server|client) -i (server ip address)`

     -r  run_as, it can be server/ client.

-One instance of the script should be server and the other should be client

     -i  IP address of the machine where the script is running as server

-Ex:
+Run one instance of the script as server and the other should be client.

+Example:

 python chat_server.py -r server -i 127.0.0.1